 |Contact your local Honda dealer for pricing||

-Since CARCHEX exclusively deals in vehicle service contracts, it offers a wide selection of coverage from various warranty administrators.
 There are five customizable plans that range from comprehensive, bumper-to-bumper coverage to basic coverage of your vehicle’s most essential systems.
-The terms span from five to 10 years, and when it comes time for repairs, you can choose where you take your vehicle from among 30,000 licensed mechanics nationwide.
+The terms span up to 200,000 miles, and when it comes time for repairs, you can take your vehicle to any ASE-Certified® repair facility nationwide.

-Here are a few of the other reasons we like CARCHEX:
+Here are a few of the other reasons we like Endurance:

 - Repair shops are paid directly for covered services.